MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

     To verify that you have these roles, follow these steps in the Azure portal:

-    1. Go to the subscription that you'll use for the Azure Stack HCI deployment.
+    1. Go to the subscription that you use for the Azure Stack HCI deployment.
     1. Go to the resource group where you're planning to register the servers.
     1. In the left-pane, go to **Access Control (IAM)**.
     1. In the right-pane, go the **Role assignments**.
 Verify that you have the **Azure Connected Machine Onboarding** and **Azure Connected Machine Resource Administrator** roles assigned.